-Join John McWade for an in-depth discussion in this video Color, part of Design 101: Presentations.
+Join John McWade for an in-depth discussion in this video Color, part of Learning Graphic Design: Presentations.

 - Color is powerful, and there are several ways to use it.…Here are the basics, the simplest is to differentiate…one element from another.…Company A is different from Company B.…Another is to reflect the industry that you're in.…And a third is to beatify.…The first rule of color is to use it sparingly.…That's because color operates on an emotional level.…We feel color.…